tardis-sn/tardis/docs/installation.rst

 <requirements_label>`.
 We provide :ref:`instructions <anaconda_inst_label>` for installing TARDIS using
 Anaconda.
 If you encounter problems, consult the :ref:`troubleshooting <troubleshooting_inst_label>` section.
-Once you have installed TARDIS, check out :doc:`running` for instructions of how to perform simple TARDIS calculations.
+Once you have installed TARDIS, check out :doc:`running` for instructions regarding how to perform simple TARDIS calculations.

 .. _requirements_label: